Alisa Efimova: 2024–25 season: First U.S. national title and Grand Prix bronze

 On March 2, 2025, the pair took part in Legacy on Ice, an ice show organized by U.S. Figure Skating that paid tribute to lives lost aboard American Eagle Flight 5342.
 A couple weeks later, they competed at the 2025 World Championships in Boston, Massachusetts, United States.
 After, placing ninth in the short program, the pair delivered a clean free skate, placing fourth in that segment and earning a new personal best in the process.
 They ultimately finished the event in sixth place overall.
-Their placement, in addition to Kam/O'Shea's seventh-place finish, earned three berths for U.S. pair skating at the 2026 Winter Olympics.
+Their placement, in addition to Kam/O'Shea's seventh-place finish, earned two berths for U.S. pair skating at the 2026 Winter Olympics.
 Speaking on the experience of skating at Worlds in his hometown, Mitrofanov shared, "It was absolutely unbelievable!
 To have Worlds in Boston, it was everything I could hope and dream for.
 We had that slight extra pressure, you know, like, this is home, this is worlds.
 So, you really want to do well.
 But to be honest, the support from the crowd was absolutely amazing.
 That’s what really helped."

-Selected to compete for Team United States at the 2025 World Team Trophy, Efimova/Mitrofanov placed fifth in all segments of the pair's event and Team United States finished in first place overall.
-“It’s so exciting whenever Team USA comes together,” said Efimova.
-“Champs Camp and Nationals and then now here again being all together.
-Just getting to talk and just live a little part of the life now together, that’s really nice, I really enjoy it!”
+Selected to compete for Team United States at the 2025 World Team Trophy, Efimova/Mitrofanov placed fifth in all segments of the pair's event, and Team United States finished in first place overall.
+She has spoken warmly of the relationship with the team and how, having previously spent so long training together, she appreciated "Just getting to talk and just live a little part of the life now together” in the 2025 competition.